 The H.O.
 Smith Botanic Gardens house the Arboretum’s cultivated collections, which comprise gardens and groves of plants assembled for their botanical interest, educational and research value, and beauty.
 As a young institution, the Arboretum is still in the process of developing these collections, and we shall refine and build upon them for decades to come.
 Ornamental plants in the rose, pea, dogwood, pine, and cypress families feature prominently in our display collections, as do viburnums, hydrangeas, and graminoids, or grass-like plants.
 As we grow, our collections will develop focus and value in accord with plans guided by the Collections Committee.
 Display collections will illustrate horticultural themes and demonstrate gardening principles; geographic collections will bring together plants representing the native flora of specific places; taxonomic collections will assemble plants belonging to selected taxa; thematic collections will feature specimens selected for shared characteristics such as growth form or bloom time; conservation collections will preserve the genetic material of rare or endangered native plants; and teaching collections will support course-based academic instruction at Penn State.

 You can now explore the living plant collections in the H.O.
 Smith Botanic Gardens with our interactive Plant Finder map.
-Our collections represent more than 104 families, 309 genera, and 1,027 species of plants.
-There are over 3,936 unique accessions in the Arboretum that include over 99,357 individual plants, each carefully recorded in our plant records database and inventoried, labeled, and mapped.
+Our collections represent more than 106 families, 334 genera, 1,130 taxa, 4,737 unique accessions, and over 176,000 individual plants, each carefully recorded in our plant records database and inventoried, labeled, and mapped.

 You may notice that many of our trees, shrubs, and perennials in the H.O.
 Smith Botanic Gardens are outfitted with display labels.
 Some of the information on the labels is written in Latin, and some items are abbreviated, but reading our labels is actually quite simple!
 Here is how our display labels are formatted: